MOUNT VICTORIA MUSEUM

 The exhibition will be on display until January 2019.
 Normal opening hours 12-3pm Saturdays and Sunday.
 Open every day school and public holidays.

 The museum is open every day of the school holidays from 12 to 3 pm.

-Guided groups and coach parties can be accommodated at other times by contacting the Curator or Publicity Officer (see contacts page).
+Guided groups, coach parties and educational visits can be accommodated at other times by contacting the President or Publicity Officer (see contacts page).

 Admission: Adults $5, Children $1.
 Donations welcome.

 Access: Level access from car park and railway platform; suitable for wheelchairs.
 Wheelchair access to the ground floor only.
 The main entrance is at the rear of the building behind the station platform.

 Watch a thirty second video of exhibits:

 Check our Facebook page for up-to-date info.